teodorglisic/sel_project_chatserver/README.md

 # Chat Server

 This project is an implementation of a simple chat server, using a RESTful protocol with JSON.
-It should have companion repositories for compatible clients.

-The repository is currently private, because the students have the job of implementing a compatible server and/or compatible clients.
-And we don't just want to see our code with variables renamed...
+It is the basis for possible student projects.

 ## Documentation